masatemma/Log_Analyzer/README.md

 ## Main functions and properties of the program

 #### Functions
-- preferred log file can be selected from the dropdown menu
+- Preferred log file can be selected from the dropdown menu
 - There are two sets of filters to be entered
   - Three fields of filter can be enterted for each filter set and logs that match either of filter set 1 or filter set 2 will be shown.
 - The desired number of matching logs can be enterted; if the number exceeds total number of logs exist or no number is entered, it will show all the matching logs.